n2geoff/js-lib/CONTRIBUTING.md

 Keep in mind, this is a pure javascript library

-Feel free to port it to your favorite framework, such as [RiotJS](http://riotjs.com), Angular or VueJs in a new repository.

 ## Commit message

 Commit messages should includes GitHub number reference and a imperative easy to understand sentence.